openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 @endsphinxdirective

-To check what devices are present in the system, you can use Inference Engine Device API:
+To check what devices are present in the system, you can use Device API:

 For C++ API
 @sphinxdirective